-As of 31 December 2022, the Company did not possess any of its own shares.
+As at 31 December 2024 the Company did not possess any of its own shares (2023: either).

-In 2022, there were no dividends declared and paid by the Company.
+In 2024 there were no dividends declared and paid by the Company.

-20 Contingencies
+22 Contingencies

 Tax and legal matters

 The taxation system in Armenia is relatively new and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are sometimes unclear, contradictory and subject to varying interpretation.
 Taxes are subject to review and investigation by tax authorities, which have the authority to impose fines and penalties.
 In the event of a breach of tax legislation, no liabilities for additional taxes, fines or penalties may be imposed by tax authorities once three years have elapsed from the date of the breach.